fboucquez/symbol-bootstrap/docs/encrypt.md

   -h, --help                 It shows the help of this command.
   --destination=destination  (required) The destination encrypted file to create.
 The destination file must not exist.

+  --password=password        The password to use to encrypt the source file into the destination file.
+Keep this
+                             password in a secure place!

   --source=source            (required) The source plain yml file to be encrypted.
 If this file is encrypted, the
                              command will raise an error.